Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 ## Step 3: Customize your environment by defining your configuration settings within the IDE’s dedicated files.

-1. Define Provider Configuration: Create a file named “provider.tf” in your project directory and add the following code to specify the AWS provider and desired region:
+1.Define Provider Configuration: Create a file named “provider.tf” in your project directory and add the following code to specify the AWS provider and desired region:

 ```langauge